 The Classic vampire is based on the Walking Dead, but with additional features based on the pall that vampirized them.
 They require blood to generate prana, and do not relish any other form of nourishment.
 Ethical vampires can get by on blood sucked from raw or rare meat, animal blood, or non-lethal sips from living humans.

 As is well-known, they are repelled by holy objects, garlic, and silver.
 These do not harm them, but excite revulsion; they certainly cannot victimize anyone defended by these things.
 Sunlight does not destroy them, but their powers fail during daylight hours.

-Many of them fear mirrors, because the taotie haunts mirrors and has somehow developed a predatory interest in Classic vampires; other vampires do not have this problem.
+Many of them fear mirrors, because the taotie haunts mirrors and has somehow developed a predatory interest in Classic vampires; most other vampires do not have this problem.
 As a result, Classic vampires that practice glamour (and it is a skill common in their sub-culture) are careful not to cast reflections.

 At night, Classic vampires have the strength of ten, are vastly tough, and can slip through any cracks that will admit drafts.
-Various forms of magical learning are common in their sub-culture, such as turning into a bat, wolf, or mist.
+Various forms of magical learning are common in their sub-culture, such as seemings for turning into a bat, wolf, or mist.

 Greek vampires are similar to Classic ones.
 Their level of strength is more variable, from three to ten times normal human, with weaker being commoner.
 They turn into owls rather than bats and tolerate garlic.
 They can also consume normal food and drink, though they still need blood for prana.
 Those who practice glamour are careful to avoid reflecting.
 Magic is not so common among them as among Classic vampires.